Abdulrahman-adil/Book-Store/README.md

 The Administrator will have additional functionalities when compared to the common user.
 He can add, delete and update the book details, book categories, member information and also confirm a placed order.

-T
+### technologies

-his application is developed using C#, ASP.NET, Web API, Angular.
+This application is developed using C#, ASP.NET, Web API, Angular.
 The Master page, data sets, user controls are used to develop the Online Book store.

 ---